In this Section:

 Similar questions can be raised at the level of representation.
 There are multiple media for communicating accounts of the past that diverge from standard historiography.
 Some of these have been coexisting with standard historiography for some time.
 Others have emerged more recently.
 In the first category, one thinks of period dramas, secular history painting, or historical fiction, attested to since the 17th and 18th century, respectively, and so preceding the advent of historicism, proper.
 In the second, the rapidly expanding list of media promulgating “history” (often to great emotive effect) might include major cinema treatments of historical episodes ranging from Griffith’s Birth of a Nation to The King’s Speech, television documentaries shading into infotainment, interactive museum displays, historical walking tours, living history theme parks, battlefield and other re-enactments, computerized historically themed simulations and games (whether of pedagogical intent, or as mere entertainment), and the debates about school book contents, as they were raging in Texas in 2010.

-Convened by two anthropologists with a longstanding interest in Western as well as non-Western forms of history making and history telling, the aim of this conference is to bring together specialists from a variety of disciplines (media studies, literature, history, sociology of knowledge, philosophy, and anthropology, among others) to present empirical case studies of various forms of historical mediation and experience in the West.
-As the Jamesian allusion in the conference title implies, the goal is not analytical reduction.
-On the contrary, we feel that the “Varieties of Historical Experience” are now as much in need of careful – and shall we say, pragmatist? – consideration as the Varieties of Religious Experience may have been when he penned his Gifford lectures at the beginning of the past century.
+Convened by two anthropologists with a longstanding interest in Western as well as non-Western forms of history making and history telling, the aim of this conference was to bring together specialists from a variety of disciplines (media studies, literature, history, sociology of knowledge, philosophy, and anthropology, among others) to present empirical case studies of various forms of historical mediation and experience in the West.
+As the Jamesian allusion in the conference title implies, the goal was not analytical reduction.
+On the contrary, we felt that the “Varieties of Historical Experience” are now as much in need of careful – and shall we say, pragmatist? – consideration as the Varieties of Religious Experience may have been when he penned his Gifford lectures at the beginning of the past century.

-This conference will explore these “alternative” (in relation to academic historical self-representations) practices and structures of feeling to understand why they currently proliferate in self-consciously modern Western societies, and how they relate to school-learned historical experience in the lives of individuals and communities.
-In large part, our aim is to contextualize the social situation of what, in Thomas Kuhn’s sense, we might call “normal historiography”.
+This conference explored these “alternative” (in relation to academic historical self-representations) practices and structures of feeling to understand why they currently proliferate in self-consciously modern Western societies, and how they relate to school-learned historical experience in the lives of individuals and communities.
+In large part, our aim was to contextualize the social situation of what, in Thomas Kuhn’s sense, we might call “normal historiography.”
 Here we submit that what Science and Technology Studies have contributed to our understanding of knowledge production in the physical sciences prompts a similar self-scrutiny in the Humanities and Social Sciences.
 Although preeminent in status, academic historical experience is but one of many possibilities.
 Even the readers of professional history are simultaneously enmeshed in completely other modes of historical practice, perception, and – potentially – critique.
 To wit the buoyant sales of biographies of Abraham Lincoln or books about the Holocaust in a market where video games such as Brothers in Arms or Ostfront Reloaded are also avidly consumed.
 It becomes an empirical question, then, what messages “crossover readers” (and players) might “take away” from these products.
 Academic historicism, as enshrined in the discipline of history by the end of the 19th century, is no longer (and perhaps never was) the “only game in town” – not even within academia itself, let alone in Western societies more generally.
 More than a decade ago, Dipesh Chakrabarty charged us with the task of “provincializing Europe” in order to recognize alternative paradigms of history in non-Western societies.
-We carry that aim forward by examining the divergent forms of historical experience that flourish in the shadow of historicism in the West.
+We carried that aim forward by examining the divergent forms of historical experience that flourish in the shadow of historicism in the West.